John Cho: Acting

 In 2012, he was part of the cast ensemble of Go On as Steven.

 Cho starred as Henry Higgs in the short-lived sitcom Selfie, a retooling of the play Pygmalion by George Bernard Shaw, becoming the first Asian American man to play a romantic lead on a U.S. romantic comedy television series in 2014.
-Julie Anne Robinson, one of the directors and executive producers of Selfie, revealed in 2021 interviews that she strongly supported casting Cho and had to persuade "top to bottom of everybody in that chain" that he was the perfect choice for the role, which took a long time to consider.
+At the time, Keli Lee was the executive vice president of Talent and Casting at ABC who selected Cho as a candidate and also previously cast Cho in Flashforward.
+Julie Anne Robinson, one of the directors and executive producers of Selfie, revealed in 2021 interviews that she strongly supported casting Cho and had to persuade "top to bottom of everybody in that chain" that he was the perfect choice for the role, which took considerable time.
 Robinson fought for Cho and won, saying, "That's what I'm most proud of about that whole pilot."
+The show continued to have a dedicated fan following after its broadcast, especially in China.
+The slow burn romance was similar to a Korean drama, which appealed to fans.
 In July 2022, when Cho was asked about his thoughts on the show's cancellation, he answered, "I'm still stunned to see how many people still love that series.
 And yeah, I was bummed when it got canceled.
 I just thought that was a good show."
 In January 2023, Cho mentioned he had not received many offers for romantic comedy roles since Selfie.
+There were talks of a Selfie movie revival with Stars Collective, but plans have been stalled due to the Warner Brothers not selling the film rights.

 In 2016, he was a series regular for the television show as Andy Kim in the second season of The Exorcist television series.
 In 2017, he starred in the film Columbus, which received critical acclaim.
 In 2018, Cho starred in the film Searching, playing a man combing social media for clues to his daughter's disappearance.
-He was the first Asian-American actor to headline a mainstream thriller in Hollywood.
+He was the first Asian American actor to headline a mainstream thriller in Hollywood.
 Also in 2018, he was presented with the Spotlight Award at the San Diego International Film Festival.

 In April 2019, Variety reported that Cho had been cast as Spike Spiegel in a live-action version of the Cowboy Bebop series.
 However, production shut down when Cho suffered a knee injury in October and remained shut down until late September 2020 due to the COVID-19 pandemic.
 Cowboy Bebop premiered on Netflix on November 19, 2021.

-He wrote a middle school grade novel book for younger readers called Troublemaker on March 22, 2022.

-In May 2022, Cho was cast in the second season of Apple TV+'s comedy series The Afterparty.
+Cho wrote a middle school novel for younger readers called Troublemaker, which was released on March 22, 2022.
+Also in 2022, Cho was cast in the second season of Apple TV+'s comedy series The Afterparty as "Funcle" Ulysses Zhu.
+The new season premiered in July 2023.